Temporal-Logic-Based Reward Shaping for Continuing Reinforcement Learning Tasks: Introduction

 In general, manually constructing a potential function is difficult since it requires detailed knowledge of the task and the reward structure~\citep{grzes2010online}.
 To address this challenge, previous works provide methods of learning shaping functions online~\citep{grzes2010online} or offline~\citep{MarthiShaping}.
 In contrast, our focus is on incorporating side-information or domain knowledge into the shaping function.
 For example, a user may wish to advise a robot tasked with cleaning to spend more time in one room compared to another.
 While this statement is intuitive for humans, it can be non-trivial to translate such a statement to an appropriate shaping function.
 We introduce a method to synthesize the shaping function directly from a temporal logic formula representing the domain knowledge.
-Compared to manually constructing a shaping function, providing a temporal logic formula is a more systematic and less error-prone.
+Temporal logic is a structured natural-like language designed to reason about temporal information, which makes it a suitable choice for non-expert users to encode knowledge for continuing tasks, rather than directly interacting with a mathematical function.
 Furthermore, manually constructing a shaping function requires taking into account the relative magnitudes of rewards.
 In contrast, our proposed method allows for a qualitative input of domain knowledge and does not depend on knowledge of the original reward values and the underlying RL algorithm.

 We test the proposed framework in three continuing learning tasks: continual area sweeping~\citep{ahmadi2005continuous, shah2020deep}, control of a cart pole in OpenAI gym~\citep{2016openai}, and motion-planning in a grid world~\citep{mahadevan1996average}.
-We compare with two benchmarks, the baseline R-learning without reward shaping, and shielding, which is a learning method where the learning agent never violates the given temporal logic formula~\citep{alshiekh2018safe}.
-The proposed framework improves learning performance from the baseline R-learning in terms of sample efficiency.
-We also show that when the provided domain knowledge is inaccurate, the proposed method still learns the optimal policy and is faster than the baseline R-learning.
+We compare with two benchmarks: the baseline differential Q-learning without reward shaping; and shielding, which is a learning method where the learning agent never violates the given temporal logic formula~\citep{alshiekh2018safe}.
+The proposed framework improves learning performance from the baseline in terms of sample efficiency.
+We also show that when the provided domain knowledge is inaccurate, the proposed method still learns the optimal policy and is faster than the baseline differential Q-learning.
 At the same time, shielding fails to learn the optimal policy as the learner is forced to strictly follow the inaccurate domain knowledge.